 The user can leverage data from other Data Visualization Tools like Tableau, Zoho analytics, Power BI, and Qlik and merge the data to create insights and reports.

 The user can present their data as ad-hoc-reports, statements, operational reports, and invoices.
 With the drag-and-drop features, users can design receptive statements and operational reports.

 MicroStrategy supports a wide variety of reporting styles and adapts to different device types to allow your company to generate data as needed.

 The pricing is determined based on numbered users.
-For the mobile interface version, pricing is determined by named-user and CPU basis.
+For the mobile interface version, pricing is determined by a named-user and CPU basis.

 Chartio is one of the fast-growing Online Data Visualization Tool, software is a cloud-based visualization solutions that let the user access data analysis, founders, products terms, and business terms as per the organizational tool.